joelyoung2020/Docker-Kubernetes/README.md

 # Docker-Kubernetes

-## Deploying microservices(5 images)
+## Deploying microservices
 The microservices is a simple app containing:

  - Front end application(Python)

- Build the image using Dockerfile in Vote directory
+ Build the image using Dockerfile in vote directory

  - Back end application(Node.js)

- Build the mages using Dockerfile in
+ Build the mages using Dockerfile in result directory

  - Redis

- Use image
+ For messaging

  - Postgres

+ For storage

  - Worker app(.NET)